alethes/meteor-pages/README.md

 + *iron-router* - basic example of iron-router integration

-+ *multi-collection* - multiple collection on a single page
++ *multi-collection* - multiple paaginations on a single page

 + *table* - a data table, constructed automatically based on the list of fields to display